Dashboard UX & Interaction

 • Accessible to everyone Keyboard navigable, screen reader compatible, colour-independent, and usable at any text size.

-• Dashboards that evolve Quarterly reviews, usage tracking, and the discipline to remove what is no longer earning attention.
+• Dashboards that evolve Quarterly reviews, usage tracking, and the discipline to remove what no longer earns attention.

 Build Dashboards People Use

 We design KPI dashboards around how your team actually works.
-Progressive disclosure, performance budgets, accessible dashboard UI design, and the discipline to show only what earns its place.
+Progressive disclosure, performance budgets, accessible interaction design, and the discipline to show only what earns its place.
 Not generic BI tool configuration.
 Dashboards built for your questions, your decisions, and your daily routine.

 Let's talk about your dashboard →